 Apart from this, Penang is home to the best street food in Malaysia thanks to it’s long multicultural history that has influenced the cuisine in an incredible way!
 As you can see Penang has something for every type of traveller: be it a culture nerd, a beach lover, a foodie or a nature and adventure enthusiast.

 It’s a common misconception among tourists that Penang is the same as Georgetown and is basically a city.
-That’s not true.
+That is simply not true.
 Penang is an island that is Malaysia’s 2nd smallest state but one of the most densely populated.
 And the capital of this island state of Penang is Georgetown, the 2nd largest city in Malaysia and one of the most historic.

-However, there are other things to do in Penang apart from Georgetown and that is what I will be writing about in this blog post on the best Penang itinerary for 3 days.
+There are plenty of other things to do in Penang apart from Georgetown and that is what I will be writing about in this blog post on the best Penang itinerary for 3 days.

 In the 1770s, the British East India company was looking for a place to establish a port in the Malay peninsula and represented by Francis Light, they started negotiations with the Sultan of Kedah to acquire Penang island in exchange for British military protection.